Unifi-Tools/UFiber.Configurator/README.md

 ## Supported UFiber devices

-- UF-Loco
+- UF-Loco (firmware 4.3.0)
-- UF-Nano-G
+- UF-Nano-G (firmware 4.3.0)
 - UF-Instant *(still under test)*

+## Requirements

+Unlike other approaches found over the internet, this tool doesn't require any dependencies and is totally self-contained.

+All you need is:

+1. A Windows, Linux or MacOS computer;
+2. The target UFiber device with a supported firmware (you can download the firmware files from [Ubiquiti downloads page](https://www.ui.com/download/#!ufiber));
+3. Have SSH enabled on the target UFiber device.
+4. Download the package from the [Releases section](https://github.com/Unifi-Tools/UFiber.Configurator/releases) of this repository for your OS.

 ## Usage

-You can find release packages for each OS on the [Releases section](https://github.com/Unifi-Tools/UFiber.Configurator/releases) of this repository.

 By running the `UFiber.Configurator --help` you will get all the parameters used by this tool: